Bucks County Writers Workshop

 Some of the best advice about using flashbacks comes from popular fiction writer David Morrell.
 He says: “By definition, flashbacks impede the forward movement of the story...
 Unless the book is about the nature of time and/or memory, as in Faulkner's Absalom, Absalom!, flashbacks are a dangerous interruptive strategy.
 Whenever you’re tempted to use one, try to find every reason in the world not to include it.”

 An opening sentence of a chapter submitted to the BCWW had a young woman riding in a Model T Ford with her friend in Trenton, New Jersey.
 But the next sentence was a one-line flashback explaining how she’d taken the train to Trenton and had been met by her friend at the railroad station.
 There was no reason to interrupt the narrative with the flashback.
 It would have been just as easy to start the chapter with the woman riding on or getting off the train.
-Short “disguised flashbacks” like that can really be annoying.
+Short “disguised flashbacks” like that can be annoying.

 A red flag’s in order whenever we’re tempted to use “had” in a sentence—a mini-flashback.